 Privacy: Like Burner and Google Voice, it protects your personal number.

 Ease of use: Unlike Google Voice, you don’t need a particular email account to use Chalkboard.

 List organisation: You can organise your contacts, which will make it easy to find your customers or clients.

 Group broadcasts: Got a new sales offer?
 Type a single message and send it to everyone on your contact list.

 Auto-reply: Set a pre-written message for those times when you can’t take a call.

 Review management: Unlike any other virtual number app, Chalkboard automatically sends requests to your contacts to review your business online.

 Chalkboard comes with affordable plans suited for small business owners, freelancers, independent creatives, and startups.
-Download it today and start a free 14-day trial.
+Download it today and start a free trial.
 It’s the tool your business has been waiting for.

 Use this Chalkboard vs Google Voice comparison to understand the features that each service offers your business

 A comparison of Chalkboard, Line2 and Burner to help you know which one is designed to better support small businesses and freelancers